IBM/GameOn-Java-Microservices-on-Kubernetes/README.md

     ...
 ```
 # 2. Create Volumes in your Cluster
 You would need to create a volume for your cluster.
 You can use the provided yaml file.
+The required keystores will be stored in this volume.
 The volume will also be used by the core services.
-This would contain some required keystores and server configurations.
 ```bash
 $ kubectl create -f local-volumes.yaml
 persistent volumes "local-volume-1" created persistent volumes "keystore-claim" created
 ```

 You can now create the required keystores using the **setup.yaml** file.
 This will create a Pod and create the keystores.
-Once it is done, the Pod will terminate.
-You may delete the pod after.
 ```bash
 $ kubectl create -f setup.yaml
 ```

+Once it is done, the Pod will not run again.
+You can delete the Pod after using `kubectl delete pod setup` (optional).

 If you want to confirm that the Pod has successfully imported the keystores, you can view the Pod's logs.
 ```bash
 $ kubectl logs setup